sherriejudy/burger/README.md

 # Node-Express-Handlebars
 Deployed app --> [Burgers](url)
-# Purpose

 The purpose of the "Burgers!!" app is to demonstrate the ability of this developer to produce a full-stack web-application served via an Express framework.
-# MVC
 The app is built according to the Model-View-Controller architecture of application development.
 # What the app does
 Users can provide a burger name, it will be written to a mySQL database indicating that the burger is ready to be eaten.
 The controller of the app will route requests to: